marcnol/pyHiM/docs/Running_pyHiM.md

 "area_min": 50,  *Description:* min area to keep object "area_max": 500,  *Description:* max area to keep object "residual_max": 2.5, *Description:*  maximum difference between axial spot intensity and gaussian fit.
+"3Dmethod":"zASTROPY", # options: zASTROPY, zProfile
 "sigma_max": 5,*Description:* maximum gaussian fit sigma allowed (axial spot intensity) "centroidDifference_max": 5,  *Description:* max difference between z centroid position determined by moment and by gaussian fitting
 "3DGaussianfitWindow": 3,*Description:* size of window in xy to extract 3D subVolume, in px.
 3 means subvolume will be 7x7.
+"3dAP_window": 5, # constructs a YZ image by summing from xPlane-window:xPlane+window
+"3dAP_flux_min": 2, # # threshold to keep a source detected in YZ
+"3dAP_brightest": 100, # number of sources sought in each YZ plane "3dAP_distTolerance": 1, # px dist to attribute a source localized in YZ to one localized in XY
 ```

 #### MakeProjections